jharrer6/harrer_capstone/README.md

 # the output
 hits <- length(which(p < alpha)); paste("hits=", hits)
 power <- hits/nSims; paste("power=", power)
 ```
+[1] "hits= 7"
+[1] "power= 0.07"

 **Step 10: Write in RMarkdown, knit, and submit**
+Didn't see a place for analysis anywhere else so I'm going to include it here: P-values are below the type 1 error threshold between BMP and no treatment (p=8.2e-10) and FK506 and no treatment (1.8e-09), meaning both treatments are significantly different than no treatment.
+The p-value between BMP and FK506 is 1 meaning there is effectively no difference between these groups.
+This means we can conclude that there is no evidence of a difference between BMP and FK506 treatments (One-way CR ANOVA, pairwise t-test, p-value adjustment method: bonferroni).